pulp-platform/quantlab/docs/problems/index.rst

 not work on RGB images.

-According to this definition, QuantLab includes a ``problems`` package to structure exploratory data analysis functions, model development and metrics definitions related to different data sets into separated (but coherent) units.
-Each of these units is called a **problem subpackage**, and is structured as follows:
+According to this definition, QuantLab includes a ``problems`` package to structure exploratory data analysis functions, model definition and metric definitions related to different data sets into separated (but coherent) units.
+Each of these units is called a **problem sub-package**, and is structured as follows:

 * ``data`` folder: it contains (the pointers to) the folders containing the